 There was something quintessentially Reaganesque about that moment in Europe; the enthusiasm, the optimism, the utterly shallow mantras of simplistic morality and the assertion of a perceived moral superiority and ignoring the extent to which America is complicit in the corruption the students were upset about.
 And of course ignoring the extent to which the students themselves were complicit every time they paid their taxes or used their ipods – manufactured by Chinese slaves.

-That Reaganesque Chauncey Gardner quality in Obama surfaced again when shortly into his first term Obama was asked to speak about the situation in regards to Congressional veteran and man who resembles a part-time Batman villain, Charlie Rangel who was caught up in allegations of fraud.
-Obama, clearly repeating bullet points that had been cobbled together for him, made a canned statement that had all the authenticity of a blow-up doll.
+That Reaganesque Chauncey Gardner quality in Obama surfaced again, when shortly into his first term Obama was asked to speak about the situation in regards to Congressional veteran and man who resembles a part-time Batman villain, Charlie Rangel, who was caught up in allegations of fraud.
+Obama, clearly repeating bullet points that had been cobbled together for him at the last minute, made a canned statement that had all the authenticity of a blow-up doll.
 A rookie mistake in tone, and a lack of experience, his supporters would say.
 And they would be right.
 But that’s not the point of the story.
 What we mean instead is that the similarities to Reagan are more significant than one might assume.
 And indeed, some of his biggest and most ardent supporters have been quite blunt about that similarity.
 Why shouldn’t we have our very own Reagan they said.
 And of course, no one would seriously say Reagan was as smart as Obama – except for the politburo of Republicans who think Dr. Strangelove is not a satire but a how-to manual.

 Of course the pols and the members of the media commentariat would say you campaign in poetry and govern in prose.
-You capture the voter’s imagination but the system has its requirements and no one wants to know what goes into making a sausage or crafting a bill.
+You capture the voter’s imagination but the system has its requirements, and no one wants to know what goes into making a sausage or crafting a bill.

 And again, they’re not wrong; the system must be fed.
-It’s similar to why liberals, despite their affinity for his work and his vision, can’t use Springsteen songs for their campaign themes – no one wants to vote for The Darkness on the Edge of Town or The River and the party that talks about the working class while giving Wall Street a jaw shattering blow job can’t play songs that remind them that voting for the Democrats is voting against their own self-interest – unless you’re a wealthy liberal in which case, Obama and Clinton are just what you want.
+It’s similar to why liberals, despite their affinity for his work and his vision, can’t use Springsteen songs for their campaign themes – no one wants to vote for The Darkness on the Edge of Town or The River and the party that talks about the working class while giving Wall Street a jaw shattering blow job, can’t play songs that remind them that voting for the Democrats is voting against their own self-interest – unless you’re a wealthy liberal in which case, Obama and Clinton are just what you want.
 Or as the dowager of the system, Nancy Pelosi put it when asked about universal healthcare – It’s never going to happen.
 We’re capitalists; get used to it.